IowaBiostat/math-review/partial.md

 \frac{\partial f(\x)}{\partial x_n}
 \end{bmatrix} $$

 Again, gradients will play a larger role in later years than they do in the first year, but familiarity with the basic idea now will help.
 One reason (among many) that gradients are useful is that in multiple dimensions, there are infinitely many ways we could change the input: we could increase $x$ a little while decreasing $y$ at the same rate but change $z$ three times as fast, and so on.
-With the gradient, we can calculate these changes by taking the [inner product](basic-operations.html#inner-and-outer-products) of the gradient and direction: $\nabla f(\x) \Tr \d$, where $\d$ is the direction.
+With the gradient, we can calculate these changes by taking the [inner product][inner and outer products] of the gradient and direction: $\nabla f(\x) \Tr \d$, where $\d$ is the direction.